 The Back to Work Allowance scheme is closed to new applicants since 1 May 2009.

-The Back to Work Allowance Scheme encourages unemployed people (among others) to take up employment.
-The Scheme is aimed at people getting a social welfare payment for a certain period of time.
+The Back to Work Allowance Scheme encouraged unemployed people (among others) to take up employment.
+The Scheme was aimed at people getting a social welfare payment for a certain period of time.

-People participating in this scheme keep a percentage of their social
+People participating in this scheme kept a percentage of their social

-three years.
-The percentage of your payment you keep is called the Back to Work
+years.
+The percentage of your payment that you kept was called the Back to Work

 Allowance.
-The Back to Work Allowance part of your income is not subject to
+The Back to Work Allowance part of your income was not subject to

 taxation or social

 insurance (PRSI).
-Your employer may also qualify for the Employers PRSI Exemption
+Your employer may have also qualifed for the Employers

 To qualify for the Back to Work Allowance, you must:

 You may also qualify, no matter what age you are, if you are getting one of the following payments for 15 months (or 12 months if you are aged 50 or over):